BitSemCom: A Bit-Level Semantic Communication Framework with Learnable Probabilistic Mapping: Experiment Results

 \subsection{Storage Overhead and Computational Complexity}

-The objective of this analysis is to quantify the additional complexity introduced by the learnable bit mapper relative to the original semantic codec.
-To this end, Table~\ref{tab:flops} compares the parameter counts and floating-point operations (FLOPs) across different schemes.
-The Backbone refers to the baseline model that consists solely of the semantic encoder and decoder.
-The DeepJSCC-1bit scheme employs a non-parametric rounding operation for digitization, thereby introducing no additional overhead.
-For the CB-based method, the analysis focuses on the added complexity of the learnable codebook, excluding the computational cost associated with LDPC coding.
-Notably, JPEG AI is not included in this comparison due to its fundamentally different backbone architecture, which would compromise the fairness of a direct assessment.
+Table~\ref{tab:flops} compares the parameter counts and floating-point operations (FLOPs) across different schemes.
+Both Backbone-1bit and Backbone-Hard+STE adopt non-parametric digitization modules and thus introduce no additional storage or computational overhead.
+In contrast, sDAC and VQ-VAE introduce additional overhead from their learnable codebooks, with sDAC using a small codebook of size 16 as in the original paper, while VQ-VAE adopts a much larger one (size 4096).
+This discrepancy also aligns with their performance gap in Fig.~\ref{fig:performance}.
+Notably, JPEG AI is excluded from this table because its different backbone architecture would make a direct complexity comparison unfair.

-It can be observed that the learnable bit mapper in BitSemCom adds only 0.12M parameters and 0.03 GFLOPs, corresponding to increases of 0.43\% and 0.09\% relative to the Backbone.
-In contrast, the CB-based method introduces a much larger overhead (1.95M parameters and 0.98 GFLOPs), accounting for 6.93\% and 2.92\% of the Backbone’s complexity.
-Although BitSemCom exhibits a slightly higher complexity than DeepJSCC-1bit, it achieves better task performance, as shown in Fig.~\ref{fig:performance}.
-These results demonstrate the lightweight advantage of BitSemCom.
-Moreover, it's worth noting that the proposed bit mapper is designed as a modular component, allowing it to be integrated with semantic encoders of different architectures and scales.
+It can be observed that the learnable bit mapper in BitSemCom adds only 0.12M parameters and 0.03G FLOPs, corresponding to negligible increases of 0.43\% and 0.09\%, respectively, relative to the Backbone.
+In contrast, VQ-VAE introduces a much larger overhead, accounting for 6.93\% and 2.92\% increases.
+Despite a slightly higher complexity compared with sDAC, BitSemCom achieves superior task performance as shown in Fig.~\ref{fig:performance}.